 - Screencast-O-Matic – Video your computer screen while you are explaining.

 My suggestion is not to overwhelm yourself or your students.
 Pick a couple of resources that you feel are best for you and stick with them for a while.
 Ask other teachers in your school what they are using.
 Get with teachers in your department and share the workload.
-Some other tools you should check out are Google Hangouts and Zoom.
+Some other tools you should check out are Google Meets and Zoom.
 These are video conferencing tools where you can actually see your students live.

 If you are a secondary math teacher, then I have several distance learning activities in my Teachers Pay Teachers Store that you might be interested in.
 I also have a Boom Learning Store called Time Flies.
 You can go to either store and find all kinds of things that would be helpful.
 Here’s the link to my distance learning resources in my Time Flies TpT store.